 PASSAGE USA, or Preparing All Students Socially and Academically for Gainful Employment, is a post-secondary education program for students diagnosed with intellectual disabilities (ID).
-Through person-centered planning, learning and further developing independent living skills, work skills, social skills, and self-determination, we help students achieve their personal, individualized, goals.
+Through person-centered planning, we help students define their goals for their future.
+These goals are turned into an individualized Adult Education Plan (AEP) in which we target the skills they need to achieve their goals.
+These skills include independent living, social, employment, and self-determination skills.

 Students in the program will be full university campus members, which includes:

 Students will not only attend elective classes with other USA students, but they will also attend specialized classes that target the skills they need to achieve their goals and participate in a work internship each semester.
 Peer Mentors (other USA students) will be used as natural supports on and off campus to help foster independence and learning.